Vision / Mission

 An idea for a social enterprise emerged , which involved building a boat to journey guests to inaccessible places and provide comfortable accommodation.

 Gaye Thavisin, an Australian expatriate, for 4 years operated an attractive, new hotel 36 km out of Palangkaraya in Kalimantan.
 Gaye was passionate about developing the tourism potential of Central Kalimantan and was also looking at the idea of boats.
-With her contract at the hotel coming to an end, the Jungle Cruise began to take shape!
+With her contract at the hotel coming to an end, the River Cruise began to take shape!

-Gaye and Lorna decided to set up a new company and developed a business plan which won a Dutch funded competition called Business in Development which sought innovative ideas for developing businesses that benefited the local communities and the environment.
+Gaye and Lorna decided to set up a new company and developed a business plan which won a Dutch funded competition called Business in Development which sought innovative ideas for developing businesses that benefited local communities and the environment.

 Gaye’s experience in hospitality is reflected in the delicious meals and attention to customer care.
 One guest described the meals, enjoyed to the back drop of emerald green forests and star lit nights as a “special gourmet experience!”